KwunNChen/fleet-asset-readiness-analysis-using-sql/README.md

 # Fleet Asset Readiness Analysis Using SQL

 ## Overview
-This mini-project analyzes asset readiness in a simulated Class 8 trucking fleet using SQL.
+This project analyzes asset readiness in a simulated Class 8 trucking fleet using SQL.
 The objective is to identify which assets most negatively impact operational readiness by examining maintenance downtime, maintenance frequency, and utilization patterns.